Sunflower Sea Star

 Sunflower sea stars are broadcast spawners that require close proximity to mates for successful fertilization.

-There is no single, systematically collected data set that provides population size or long-term trend data for sunflower sea stars throughout their range.
-However, from 2013-17, an outbreak of sea star wasting syndrome contributed to precipitous population declines in several areas, with impacts progressing sequentially from south to north.
-Disease, specifically sea star wasting syndrome, appears to be the primary threat to the species.
+There is no single, systematically collected data set that provides population size or long-term trend data for the sunflower sea star throughout its range.
+However, from 2013-17, an outbreak of sea star wasting syndrome contributed to precipitous population decline, with impacts largely progressing sequentially from south to north.
+Disease, specifically sea star wasting syndrome, is the primary threat to the species.
+The influence of environmental stressors, including those associated with directional shifts in habitat traits over the long term, on disease risk are unresolved and are a major research focus.

 Scientific Classification